 One in six Australians suffer from cardiovascular disease, while one in ten of us suffer from lung disease.
-The doctors and nurses at St Vincent’s are committed to keeping hearts beating and lungs breathing by developing innovative surgical procedures and conducting ground-breaking medical research to help these patients live long and healthy lives.
+The heart and lung doctors and nurses at St Vincent’s have committed to helping patients live long and healthy lives.
+They do this by developing new surgical procedures as well as conducting ground-breaking medical research.

 St Vincent’s Hospital Sydney has always been at the forefront of research into cardiothoracic care.
 In 2019, they celebrated 35 years of the Heart Lung Transplant Program.